 Methyl chloride is moderately flammable and hence normal precautions should be observed during its handling.
 The vapour is harmful if inhaled can cause frostbite if it comes into contact with the skin.
 Methyl chloride containers should be opened slowly and used with adequate ventilation, if local exhaust ventilation or enclosure is not used, respirators should be worn.

-This standard was originally issued in 1974.
+This standard was first published in 1974.
 First revision of this standard was brought out in 1993 where in methods of test for determination of non-volatile matter, moisture and free chlorine were modified.
-In this second revision, the packing and marking has been modified in accordance to the Gas Cylinder Rules 2016.
+In this second revision, the packing and marking has been modified in accordance to the Gas Cylinder Rules, 2016.
 Editorial changes such as inclusion of Hindi title, ICS No., BIS certification marking clause, etc. as per the latest standard style have also been incorporated in this second revision.

-The composition of the Committee responsible for formulation of this standard is given in Annex C.
+The composition of the Committee responsible for formulation of this standard is given in Annex D.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 'Rules for rounding off numerical values (second revision)'.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.